By: Colin Kolbus

 5. The Future

 All the world has a stake in the future of Venice.
 “Venice symbolizes the people’s victorious struggle against the elements as they managed to master a hostile nature” (UNESCO 1987).
-The lagoon has challenged its inhabitants from hundreds of years and yet the city remains (Figure 9).
+The lagoon has challenged its inhabitants for hundreds of years and yet the city remains.
 MOSE is just another form of protection in modern times.
 The harmonious relationship between natural and built environments in the Venice lagoon is an example for the rest of the world.
-With the threat of Global Climate Change at everyone’s doorstep, our solution must work with nature and not against it.
+With the threat of global climate change at everyone’s doorstep, our solution must work with nature and not against it.

 6. Works Cited